-For the Primary transfer processes, applications will not normally be accepted from, nor places allocated to, an overseas address.
+For the primary transfer process, applications will not normally be accepted from, nor places allocated to, an overseas address.
 The exception to this (for both In Year and transfer processes) is for children of UK service personnel and crown servants (and from military families who are residents of countries with a Memorandum of Understanding with the UK).
-In these cases HCC will allocate a place in advance of the family arriving in the area provided the application is accompanied by an official letter that declares a relocation date and a HCC Unit postal address or quartering area address, for consideration of the application against oversubscription criteria.
-If the family already has an established alternative private address, that address will be used for admission purposes.
+In these cases, we will allocate a place in advance of the family arriving in the area provided the application is accompanied by an official letter that declares a relocation date and a HCC Unit postal address or quartering area address, for consideration of the application against oversubscription criteria.